ezhangle/clok/README.md

 representation for a reference scanner.

 ## Usage
+The Clok API is pretty minimal.
+The only header file needed is 'clok.h' and the implementation is all in 'clok.c'; the 'main.c' file is basically just a playground I used for basic testing and isn't really a part of Clok.

-The Clok API is pretty minimal; basically you'll create a memory pool with the 'ck_makePool' function, passing it a config struct to specify specific parameters:
+To get started you'll need to create a memory pool with the 'ck_makePool' function, passing it a config struct to specify specific parameters: